smartercontractkits/nulink/core/sgx/README.md

-# Chainlink SGX
+# NuLink SGX

-NOTE: This is an **EXPERIMENTAL** optional module that can be loaded into chainlink to do some processing within an attached SGX enclave.
+NOTE: This is an **EXPERIMENTAL** optional module that can be loaded into nulink to do some processing within an attached SGX enclave.

 Included is a private key for generating simulated enclaves.